milaninayak123/devtinder_web/notes.md

 ### Remember JSX vs HTML
 - When working with React, always use JSX syntax, not HTML
 - Component names should be PascalCase (e.g., NavBar, not navbar)

+ep-17
+if not logged in you should be directed to login page. if loggedin should be redirected to feed page. when you refresh you should not be logged out. as soon as your body component loads in body.jsx check if token is present or not. if present then try to get the profile of the user. when a user logins token is set. so in your body as soon as page will load fetch the profile of user using a fucntion. when you refresh , your store refreshes but you shouldnt get loggedout. how to build that feature? go to body. the root of your app. so in your body as soon as page will load as you are logged in it will get you the profile of user.

+const Body = () => {
+  const dispatch = useDispatch();
+  //this will fetch the profile of user const fetchUser = async () => {
+    //update the store
+    try{
+    const res = await axios.get
+    //you will make a profile api call
+    //will give the info of loggedin user.
+    (BASE_URL + "/profile/view" , {
+      withCredentials: true,
+    });
+  }catch(err){
+    console.log(err);
+  }
+}

+after fetching update your store with res.data and do that using dispatch hook the dispatch an action. below is how it will be done:
+BELOW IS HOW TO MAKE SURE WE DONT LOG OUT IF REFRESH THE PAGE:
+ALSO USING THE BELOW CODE WE CAN MAKE SURE THAT WITHOUT LOGGING IN WE CANNOT ACCESS THE / OR HOME PAGE.
+IT WILL REDIRECT US TO LOGIN PAGE IF WE TRY TO DO THAT. import {addUser} from "../utils/userSlice" const Body = () => {
+  const dispatch = useDispatch();
+  const fetchUser = async () => {
+    //update the store
+    try{
+    //you will make a profile api call
+    //will give the info of loggedin user. const res = await axios.get(BASE_URL + "/profile/view" , {
+      withCredentials: true,
+    });
+    dispatch(addUser(res.data));
+  }catch(err){
+    console.log(err);
+  }
+};

+useeffect: when my component loads whatever you write inside this will happen in the first load of the component. after the component is loaded this useeffect is called. e.g: useEffect(()=>{
+  fetchUser();
+} , []);
+over here we will fetch the user as soon as the component loads.

+//as you login and are in the feed page and as soon as page / component is loaded 2 api calls are made.
+2 times we are in "Strict" mode in dev. if you remove that from main.jsx .
+2 times is to reverify if the render is working well.

+so after above code if you refreshyou will not log out.

+note: error 401 means unauthorized error. so only when you get this error i.e not logged in redirect to login page for other errors dont.
+}catch(err){
+    if(err.status==401){
+      navigate("/login");
+    }
+    navigate("/login");
+    console.log(err);
+  }

+so you cannot access any page unless you are loggedin. and the login is wrtten inside body.jsx: const Body = () => {
+  const dispatch = useDispatch();
+  const navigate = useNavigate();

+  const fetchUser = async () => {
+    //update the store
+    try{
+    //you will make a profile api call
+    //will give the info of loggedin user. const res = await axios.get(BASE_URL + "/profile" , {
+      withCredentials: true,
+    });
+    dispatch(addUser(res.data));
+  }catch(err){
+    if(err.status==401){
+      navigate("/login");
+    }
+    console.log(err);
+  }
+};
+IMP:
+so as soon as my applixation starts it will check if token is valid it logs you in. else it redirects you to login page.

+once you have data in redux you dont want to make api call again and agin. to do that check the store in your body.

+  const userData = useSelector((store) => store.user);
+  get the user data.
+  if user data is not present then only make the api call. const fetchUser = async () => {
+    //update the store
+    if(userData) return;
+    try{

+so summary:
+-- you should not be able to access other routes without login.
+-- it token is not present redirect user to login page.